 Project Results

-The shift to robotic desludging delivered a substantial improvement in performance and safety.
-Productivity increased from approximately 13–14 tonnes per shift using manual methods to around 50 tonnes per shift with the Gerotto Lombrico S, while crew requirements were reduced from eight operators to three.
-The approach also enabled extended, continuous operations without safety-driven stoppages and removed the need for personnel to enter a hydrogen sulphide environment, significantly reducing exposure risks and improving overall site safety.
+The shift to robotic desludging delivered a substantial improvement in both performance and safety outcomes.
+Productivity increased from approximately 13–14 tonnes per shift using traditional manual methods to approximately 50 tonnes per shift using the Gerotto Lombrico S, while crew requirements were reduced from eight operators to three.